hlascelles/samudra/pages/about.md

 - image: sdg10.png
   anchor: sdg10
-  text: Income inequality is exacerbated by the availability of waste collection services - low-income communities live in polluted environments and are exposed to harmful substances released during open burning of waste.
+  text: Income inequality is exacerbated by the availability of waste collection services.
+Low-income communities live in polluted environments and are exposed to harmful substances released during open burning of waste.
 Improving the coverage of waste collection services will reduce this health inequality and facilitate the economic growth of low-income communities.

 - image: sdg11.png
   anchor: sdg11